 Great User Experience (Test, Test, Test!)

 If visitors to your landing page have a poor experience, they’re going to expect the same from everything else you do.
-So make sure that they have a fantastic experience when they visit your landing page.
+So make sure they have a fantastic experience when visiting your landing page.
 This means ensuring that the page is well-designed with their experience in mind.
 Make sure it’s visually pleasing, easy to understand, and simple to navigate.

 How do you make sure that your page offers a top-of-the-line user experience?
 The answer lies in continually testing it.
 You will most likely find that your audience responds very well to specific a specific call to action, headline, form, or message.